-Involuntary restrictions on land use or on access to legally designated parks and protected areas 8.
-Will people lose access to natural resources, communal facilities and services? √ No Information on Displaced Persons: · 9.
-Any estimate of the likely number of persons that will be disp laced by the Project?[√]No[]Yes If yes, approximately how many?
-10. Are any of them poor, female-heads of households s, or vulner able to po overty risks?[√]No[]Yes 11.
-Are any displaced persons from indigenous or eth nic minorit y groups' ?[√]No[]Yes

-12. Who are the stakeholders of the project?Please provide a summary of consultation meetings with stakeholders and the affected community.

-The key stakeholders of this sub-projects are DRP, Labors, People/communities/organizations within the project influence area indirectly affected by project activities, relevant government departments/agencies, Dept. of Environment and Forest Department, Development Partners (WASH Cluster, UNHCR, IOM, OXFAM) and Local and international NGOs working with local host communities/DRP.

-For determining the environmental and social impacts associated with subproject implementation, DPHE, PMU unit give great importance on involving primary and secondary stakeholders of the subproject area.
-Therefore, to collect local knowledge for baseline conditions, understand perceptions of the community regarding impact significance, and propose meaningful mitigation measures during survey of Environmental Screening, an attempt has been made to consult with relevant stakeholders and DPHE officials to obtain their views on subproject interventions.

-The Community consultation were conducted through a mix of conventional approach which involved as participatory, community consultations (FGD) and one-to one interview, during the environmental and social study of the proposed subproject in conformity with the WB's environmental guidelines.
-However, for better understanding the socio-economic and environmental condition(04) fourconsultations with DRP community (including vulnerable group like pregnant women, elderly, person with disability and children) have been conducted in the subproject study area (Appendix-2).
-During site selection DPHE has also consulted with surrounded DRPs.

-The community consultations were conducted with the following objectives: (i) to intrude awareness of the stakeholders about the subproject and to collect their opinion, suggestions for planning and designing of the subproject (ii) to identify the need and concern of the DRP public, (iii) to assess cultural patterns and behavior of local communities.
-Stakeholder consultation, was targeted at people/communities who may - directly or indirectly, positively or negatively- be affected by the outcomes of a subproject.
-The consultations were conducted at two different tiers of stakeholders: DRP people and different organization representative who are concern about the subproject.
+Involuntary restrictions on land use or on access Involuntary restrictions on land use or on access to legally designatedparks and protected areas 8.
+Will people lose access to natural resources, communal facilities and services?
+V No Information on Displaced Persons: 9.
+Any estimate of the likely number of persons the likely number of perso hat will be disp laced by the Project?[√]No[]Yes 10.
+Are any of them poor, female-heads of househ olds, or vulner able to p overty risks?[√]No[]Yes 11.
+Are any displaced persons from indigenous or ethnic minorit y groups ? [√]No[]Yes 12.
+Who are the stakeholders of the project?Pl community. ease provide a summa ry of consultation meetings with stakeholders and the affected agencies,Dept. of Environ es/organizations within the project influence area indirectly affected by ment and Forest Department, Development Partners (WASH Cluster, st communities/DRP. primary and secondary stakeholders of the subproject ct area.
+Therefo re, to coll al mitigation ct implementation, DPHE, PMU unit give great importance on involving ect local knowledge for baseline conditions, understand perceptions of on measures during survey of Environmental Screening, an attempt has neir views on subproject interventions.
+The Community consultation were conducted through a mix of conventional approach which involved as participatory, community consultations (FGD) and one-to one interviews, during the environmental and social study of the proposed subproject in conformity with the WB's environmental guidelines.
+However, for better understanding the socio-economic and environmental condition2consultations with DRP community have been conducted in the subproject study area (Appendix-2).During site selection DPHE has also consulted with surrounded DRPs. collect their opinion, suggestions for planning and de cultural patterns and behavior of local communities. esigning of the s Stakeholder co subproject to intrude awareness of the stakeholders about the subproject and to (ii) to identify the need and concern of the DRP public, (iii) to assess was targeted at people/communities who may - directly or indirectly, psultations were conducted at two different tiers of stakeholders: DRP people and different organization representative who are concern about the subproject.
 All of the proceedings and interaction of consultation and FGD have been recorded and are to be considered in the design of ESMF.
 In addition, attended list of participants of consultation meeting recorded and it's been attached in Appendix-3.